What kind of job search dilemmas are you facing?

 Instead, network your way into the “hidden” (or unadvertised) jobs at your target companies . . . circumventing the gatekeepers and therefore ATS, for as long as you can.

-Get all the skinny in my post ATS and the Executive Resume Black Hole – What You May Not Know.
+Get all the skinny in my post Executive Resume ATS (Applicant Tracking Systems): What You Need To Know.

 4. Undercover Executive Job Search

-If you’re employed, but looking to move on for various reasons, you probably can’t broadcast that you’re actively seeking opportunities . . . on LinkedIn . . . or anywhere online . . . or to too many people.
+If you’re like most of the clients I work with, you’re employed, but looking to move on for various reasons.
+You probably can’t broadcast that you’re actively seeking opportunities . . . on LinkedIn . . . or anywhere online . . . or to too many people.

 But, you’ll probably need to add to, or change, the content in your LinkedIn profile to position yourself as a good-fit candidate for your target employers.
 And you’ll need to ramp up your activity on LinkedIn.

-Accomplishing this, while staying undercover, doesn’t pose a major challenge, but it does require stealthy strategy, and an understanding of how LinkedIn works.
+Accomplishing this, while staying undercover, doesn’t pose a major challenge, but it does require a stealth strategy, and an understanding of how LinkedIn works.

 For the full strategy, check out 5 Ways to Keep Your Executive Job Search Confidential on LinkedIn.